deepjavalibrary/djl/example/README.md

 ## Joule API reference

-Please find more information here: [Javadoc](https://joule.s3.amazonaws.com/java-api/index.html)
+You can find more information here: [Javadoc](https://joule.s3.amazonaws.com/java-api/index.html)

 ## Examples project

-Please read [Example project](examples.md) for more detail about how to setup development environment and dependencies.
+Read [Example project](examples.md) for more detail about how to setup development environment and dependencies.

 You can also read individual examples: